To check the level of Extra Help you're entitled to, you'll need to provide some information.

 - A bill from the institution (like a nursing home) or a copy of a state document showing Medicaid paid for your stay for at least a month.

-- A print-out from your state’s Medicaid system showing that you lived in the institution for at least a month and that Medicaid paid for your stay.
+- A print-out from your state’s Medicaid system showing that you lived in an institution for at least a month and that Medicaid paid for your stay.

 Other proof you have Medicaid